 WestBridge Care Management Services, which are part of our outpatient continuum of care, are based on the Assertive Community Treatment (ACT) model, an evidence-based practice designed specifically for people with serious and persistent mental illness and co-occurring substance use disorders.
 Using ACT as part of our highly successful Integrated Dual Diagnosis Treatment approach, WestBridge helps participants gain the skills they need to live healthy, sober and satisfying lives.
 Assertive Community Treatment (ACT) uses multidisciplinary team approach to meet the individual needs of adult men diagnosed with co-occurring mental health and substance use disorders.

 The Care Management team is the single point of clinical responsibility accountable for assisting each participant to achieve his goals for recovery.
-Team members have expertise in psychiatry, mental health counseling, nursing, social work, substance abuse counseling, dual diagnosis rehabilitation, Family Education and Support Employment services.
+Team members have expertise in psychiatry, mental health counseling, nursing, social work, substance use counseling, dual diagnosis rehabilitation, Family Education and Support Employment services.
 Every member of the team is familiar with each participant and his family to assure the timely and continuous provision of services.
 Services are provided in the community as a flexible “safety net” to enable different levels of care and continuity of caregivers over time, and are accessible 24 hours per day, 7 days per week.
 While some services are provided in an office setting, ACT team members work with men in their homes and in the community.
 Services are comprehensive and highly individualized, and are modified as needed through an ongoing assessment and treatment planning process.
 Services vary in intensity based on the needs of the participant and his family.

 Key Features of WestBridge’s Assertive Community Treatment Approach Include:

 - An multidisciplinary team of practitioners that works with each man, so each participant receives a continuum of personalized services from the same group of people.